hpgavin/HPGdaac/doc/PREEMPT_RT-patch-PiOS-20240219.md

 ```
 cd    Code/RPi-rt/linux
 head  Makefile  -n 4   #  confirm the VERSION, PATCHLEVEL, SUBLEVEL
-# ... results in ...
+# ... indicates ...
-   # SPDX-License-Identifier: GPL-2.0
    VERSION = 6
    PATCHLEVEL = 1
    SUBLEVEL = 77
 ```
-The VERSION and PATCHLEVEL of the linux source need to match the output of hostnamectl, above ...
+The VERSION and PATCHLEVEL of the linux source and PREEMPT_RT patch version need to match the output of hostnamectl, above ...

+The VERSION, PATCHLEVEL, and SUBLEVEL of the linux source and PREEMPT_RT patch need to match each other.

 * <https://wiki.linuxfoundation.org/realtime/preempt_rt_versions>
 * <https://cdn.kernel.org/pub/linux/kernel/projects/rt/6.1/older/>